 The International English Language Testing System (IELTS) is a test meant for anyone who wants to pursue an academic or professional career internationally.
 It includes IELTS Academic and IELTS General Training.
 However, if you need to study/move to the UK, you need to give an IELTS test approved for UK Visa and Immigration (UKVI) purposes known as IELTS for UKVI.
 This applies to everyone coming from a non-English speaking country.

-While there is no change in the content, format or level of difficulty and scoring, IELTS for UKVI simply follows certain extra security protocols to ensure the authenticity of the exam taker.
-Also, your Test Report Form or TRF may also look slightly different from the regular IELTS one.
+While there is no change in the content, format or level of difficulty and scoring, IELTS for UKVI simply follows certain extra security protocols to ensure the authenticity of the test taker.
+Also, your Test Report Form (TRF) may look slightly different from the regular IELTS one.

 IELTS Life Skills

 IELTS Life Skills is a test for those who need to prove their English speaking and listening skills to acquire a UK VISA, and is available at Common European Framework of Reference for Languages (CEFR) levels A1 and B1.
 It is designed to meet the requirements of UK Visas and Immigration (UKVI) for certain visa categories and other immigration purposes.

 - IELTS Life Skills A1: If you are applying for a ‘family of a settled person’ visa